Will I Get Jail Time if I Engage in Online Sexual Solicitation with an Undercover Police Officer in California?

 PC 288.4 arranging a meeting with a minor for lewd purposes is a “wobbler” that can be filed as a misdemeanor or felony.

-If you have a prior conviction that required PC 290 sex offender registration, then the case will normally be filed as a felony.
+If you have a prior conviction requiring PC 290 sex offender registration, the case will generally be filed as a felony.
 The prior convictions include crimes such as:

 - Penal Code 261.5 PC statutory rape,